nadnaps/code_log/README.md

 - Cartesian box, doubly periodic in two directions with no-slip / free-slip walls in the third direction.
 - Scalar transport on a refined grid (multiple resolution strategy)
+- For heat and mass transfer with immersed bodies

 [ **Cylindrical - Taylor Couette** ] [ **mlsibm_tc** ]: